ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 ### DAT

 - Technically, DAT is a protocol for distributed, peer-to-peer file sharing with version history.
-- Basically, DAT is a new kind of torrent.
-One that can be modified by the person that created it, in a secure, cryptographically signed fashion.
+- Basically, DAT is a new kind of torrent, but with some secret sauce.
 - They merged the idea of a torrent with ideas from [Secure Scuttlebutt](http://scuttlebot.io/), and the end result is a torrent that can be modified by it's creator.
 - Importantly, they do all of this without requiring "proof-of-work"